Thomas Snodham: Early life

 Snodham was the son of a draper.

 In 1595 he was apprenticed to his uncle, the printer Thomas East.
 East had started as a general printer, but from the 1580s he specialised in music printing after acquiring music type from the business of Thomas Vautrollier, a deceased printer.
 He printed works by well-known composers such as William Byrd, John Dowland, and Orlando Gibbons.

-Printing career
+Early printing career

 Snodham became a freeman of the Stationers Company in 1602.
 He printed his first book the following year, King James his entertainment at Theobalds, which was sold from East's premises.
 (Note: King Iames his entertainment at Theobalds vvith his welcome to London, together with a salutatorie poeme.
 By John Savile.
 The title refers to the final stage of King James´s progress from Scotland in 1603.
 The king approached London via Hertfordshire.
 In May 1603 he was at Theobalds House, where he received the homage of the Privy Council prior to entering the city.)

+Later in his career Snodham was involved in another project of interest to King James, the atlas of his realm compiled by John Speed.